hadley/crantastic/README.markdown

 ## Development

+Ruby 1.8.7 is recommended (we use the latest Ruby Enterprise version on the live site).
+1.9.x will not work (yet).

 Copy `config/database.sample.yml` to `config/database.yml`.
 It defaults to SQLite, so no additional configuration of this file is necessary unless you want to use PostgreSQL (which the site runs on in production).